wyntau/MVCObject/README.md

 ### LICENSE
 The MIT License (MIT)

-Copyright (c) 2013 - present Treri treri.liu@gmail.com
+Copyright (c) 2013 - present Wyntau wyntau@outlook.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal